Amber Version: The PokéBattles Network Archive

 The Pokébattles Network itself, as it last was before can be found here.
-This was my starting-point for seeking out lost Network websites and is of historical interest.
+This was my original starting-point for seeking out lost Network websites and is itself of historical interest.

 Of the 110+ network sites to have ever existed, I've found only 37 that still have some meaningful trace in the Wayback Machine and/or other internet archives.
 All of those I've found, I've documented in this section of the site.